To ensure that Edmonton Public Schools complies with Canada’s Anti-Spam Legislation (CASL).

 Implied consent exists when the recipient is in a relationship, as defined by CASL, with the sender.
 Implied consents are time sensitive.

-Office of CASL Compliance (OCC) is a standing committee which consists of members from District Support Services, District Information Management and District Technology.
+Office of CASL Compliance (OCC) is a standing committee which consists of members from District Support Services, Division Information Management and Division Technology.

 Spam is unsolicited, unwanted electronic messages that may be damaging, fraudulent or misleading.